VictorHanert/NodeJs-4thsemester/README.md

 # NodeJs-4thsemester
-## Repo for all excersices and assignments for node.js fullstack
+## Repo for all excercices and assignments for node.js fullstack

 ### Week 1: